netxms/netxms-doc/admin/agent-management.rst

 Agent Policies
 --------------

-Agent policies can be configured on server in Policies part.
+Agent policies can be configured on server in :guilabel:`Policies` part.
 There can be used the same parameters as in main configuration file in XML or 'key = value' format.

+To create policy in menu of container where should be created policy select :guilabel:`Create agent policy(configuration file)` and give required object name and press :guilabel:`OK`.
+Than in newly created object's properties add configuration parameters in :guilabel:`Configuration File` tab.

 In XML format general tag should be <config> and then can be added any agent or subagent parameter as a tag.
 Example: